devopsdays/devopsdays-web/content/events/2021-poznan/sponsor.md

 +++

-**DevOpsDays is a self-organizing conference for practitioners that depends on sponsorships.
+**DevOpsDays is a self-organizing conference for practitioners that depends on sponsorships.**

 <p>
 We are currently working on a new sponsoring offer during our online event DevOpsDays Poznań 2021.
-Please stay tuned in and revisit this site within a few days!
+Please stay tuned and revisit this site within a few days!
 <p>

 <br/>